oleksiyk/kafka/README.md

 * `retries` - controls number of attempts at delay between them when produce request fails
   * `attempts` - number of total attempts to send the message, defaults to 3
   * `delay` - delay in ms between retries, defaults to 1000
+  * `delays` - an array of delays per attempt, defaults to 'delay' value
 * `codec` - compression codec, one of Kafka.COMPRESSION_NONE, Kafka.COMPRESSION_SNAPPY, Kafka.COMPRESSION_GZIP
 * `batch` - control batching (grouping) of requests
   * `size` - group messages together into single batch until their total size exceeds this value, defaults to 16384 bytes.
 Set to 0 to disable batching.
   * `maxWait` - send grouped messages after this amount of milliseconds expire even if their total size doesn't exceed `batch.size` yet, defaults to 10ms.
 Set to 0 to disable batching.
-* `asyncCompression` - boolean, use asynchronouse compression instead of synchronous, defaults to `false`
+* `asyncCompression` - boolean, use asynchronous compression instead of synchronous, defaults to `false`

 ## SimpleConsumer